 1. Measurement objects: A list of objects on which the UE shall perform the measurements.

-- For intra-frequency and inter-frequency measurements a measurement object is associated to an NR carrier frequency.
-Associated with this NR carrier frequency, the network may configure a list of cell specific offsets, a list of 'blacklisted' cells and a list of 'whitelisted' cells.
+- For intra-frequency and inter-frequency measurements a measurement object indicates the frequency/time location and subcarrier spacing of reference signals to be measured.
+Associated with this measurement object, the network may configure a list of cell specific offsets, a list of 'blacklisted' cells and a list of 'whitelisted' cells.
 Blacklisted cells are not applicable in event evaluation or measurement reporting.
 Whitelisted cells are the only ones applicable in event evaluation or measurement reporting.

-- The UE determines which MO corresponds to each serving cell frequency from the frequencyInfoDL in ServingCellConfigCommon within the serving cell configuration.
+- The measObjectId of the MO which corresponds to each serving cell is indicated by servingCellMO within the serving cell configuration.

 - For inter-RAT E-UTRA measurements a measurement object is a single EUTRA carrier frequency.
 Associated with this E-UTRA carrier frequency, the network can configure a list of cell specific offsets, a list of 'blacklisted' cells and a list of 'whitelisted' cells.
 Blacklisted cells are not applicable in event evaluation or measurement reporting.
 Whitelisted cells are the only ones applicable in event evaluation or measurement reporting.